-The Ducky One 2 SF is a versatile compact 65% keyboard that's available in different sizes, from a 60% keyboard such as the Ducky One 2 Mini to a full-size variant like the Ducky One 2.
+The Ducky One 2 SF is a versatile compact 65% keyboard that's available in different sizes, from a 60% keyboard such as the Ducky One 2 Mini V1 to a full-size variant like the Ducky One 2.
 You can also get it with different Cherry MX switches; our unit has Blue switches.
 Every key is macro-programmable, and you have to record macros directly on the keyboard since it doesn't have dedicated software.
 It has full RGB backlighting with individually-lit keys, and it's a very well-built keyboard with doubleshot PBT keycaps.
 Despite its small size, the keys don't feel cramped, and it offers outstanding typing quality.
-Even though it doesn't have a wrist rest, you shouldn't get too tired typing on it for long periods.
+Unfortunately, its latency is high for a wired keyboard, which might be a dealbreaker for some gamers.

 The Ducky One 2 SF is a wired keyboard that isn't designed for use with mobile devices.